zuozhenggh/learning-library/data-management-library/database/json/json-soda-ajd/sql-json/sql-json.md

 ### JSON_Table

 JSON\_Table is used to 'flatten' hierarchical JSON data to a table consisting of rows and columns.
 It is commonly used for analytics or reporting over JSON data.
 Similarly to the 'nested' clause in the simple dot notation JSON\_Table allows to unnest an embedded JSON array.
-JSON\_Table consists of 'row' path expressions (which define the number of rows) and column path expressions (which extract a value and map it to a column with a given data type).
-Each row can have JSON\_Value, JSON\_Query and JSON\_Exists semantics.
-This lets to combine a set of these operations into one single JSON\_Table expression.
+JSON\_Table consists of 'row' path expressions (which define the rows) and column path expressions (which extract a value and map it to a column with a given data type).
+Each row can have JSON\_Value, JSON\_Query and JSON\_Exists semantics (meaning that each row can act like JSON_Value, JSON_Query or JSON_Exists).
+This allows you to combine a set of these operations into one single JSON\_Table expression.

 1. In this example, let's combine a set of these operations into one single JSON_Table expression.